A Guide to Art Week in Aspen

 What is it?

 The Aspen Art Fair brings artists, curators, gallerists, and collectors from around the globe to our mountain town.
-From July 29th to August 2nd, the works of talented artists will be displayed in the over 130 year old, historic Hotel Jerome.
+From July 29 to August 1, 2026, over 35 influential exhibitors and specially curated projects will display art from around the globe in the over 130 year old, historic Hotel Jerome.

 What can I expect?

 The Aspen Art Fair partners with exceptional local organizations to blend Aspen’s thriving arts and culture community with global talent.
-The multi day fair is packed with exclusive home tours that showcase the impressive collections of Aspen residents, expert-led speakers, performances, screenings, outdoor activities, and more.
+The multi-day fair complemented by programming that showcases the impressive collections of Aspen residents and features expert-led speakers, performances, site-responsive experiences, and more.

 How do I attend?